CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

 1. If prompted, enter bfd keystore password at the "Enter desired bfd_keystore_password" prompt

-1. If prompted, enter bfd keystore password at the "Enter desired hicn_hash_pepper" prompt
+1. If prompted, enter hicn hash pepper at the "Enter desired hicn_hash_pepper" prompt

-1. If prompted, enter bfd keystore password at the "Enter desired hicn_hash_iter" prompt
+1. If prompted, enter hicn hash iter at the "Enter desired hicn_hash_iter" prompt

+1. If prompted, enter new relic app name at the "Enter desired new_relic_app_name" prompt

+1. If prompted, enter new relic license key at the "Enter desired new_relic_license_key" prompt

 ## Update application